 Being connected to a smart grid LED lighting ensures the city’s sustainability by lowering energy consumption, reducing grid load, and, generally, improving its efficiency.
 Let us clarify on smart grid and efficient network of clean energy solutions.

 In order to power lighting, tons of workloads need to be done: grid systems need to burn fossil fuel and utilize batteries; distribution feeders are heavily loaded.
 Therefore, there are solutions to decrease the demand for batteries, ensure carbon efficiency, and optimize the overall lighting generation process.
-Smart lighting technology can significantly decrease light consumption by turning on/off lights reasonably, reducing grid load, and lowering the electricity bills.
+Smart lighting technology can significantly decrease light consumption by turning on/off lights reasonably, reducing grid load, and lowering electricity bills.

 So how can cities obtain more control of lighting usage and how can utility companies make effective solutions for saving energy?
 The answer is the smart grid.
-With smart grid technology, energy usage will be reduced, people will get cleaner energy by moving to green technologies, costs will be reduced due to more efficient source rerouting.
+With smart grid technology, energy usage will be reduced, people will get cleaner energy by moving to green technologies, and costs will be reduced due to more efficient source rerouting.

-3. Energy costs reduction.
+3. Energy cost reduction.

 According to Gartner vice president, smart lighting can lower electricity costs up to 90%.
 Indeed, IoT-powered asset management doesn’t require additional efforts to check every flaw disrupting the operation of lights.
 Moreover, smart lighting helps prevent power outages, at the same time, saving people’s lives.